akuklev/HOCC/README.md

 between them, thus being functors by definition.
 Inductive type families over Reedy inductive types turn out to be presheaves.

-By allowing Reedy index types and functions on them to be defined simultaneously (and mutially recursively) with inductive type family indexed by them, we gain the ability to interpret bi-directionally presented dependent type theories as inductive types, yielding what we call QRIITs, Quotient-Reedy-Inductive-Inductive-Types, or HRIITs if the resulting types are not required
+By allowing Reedy index types and functions on them to be defined simultaneously (and mutually recursively) with inductive type family indexed by them, we gain the ability to interpret bi-directionally presented dependent type theories as inductive types, yielding what we call QRIITs, Quotient-Reedy-Inductive-Inductive-Types, or HRIITs if the resulting types are not required